What is an instructional designer?

 What is the role of technology in instructional design?

-Technology plays a critical role.
-It is a key tool for creating and delivering interactive, engaging, and accessible learning materials.
+Technology is a key tool for creating and delivering interactive, engaging, and accessible learning materials.
 Through eLearning development software and learning management systems, instructional designers can create multimedia content, interactive simulations, quizzes, and more.
 It also enables distance learning, personalized learning experiences, and real-time tracking of learners’ progress.